moondance-labs/tanssi-docs/learn/framework/overview.md

 ## Introduction {: #introduction }

-Building an network from scratch is a very complex task that requires deep knowledge in a wide range of areas, including (but not limited to):
+Building a network from scratch is a very complex task that requires deep knowledge in a wide range of areas, including (but not limited to):

 - **Consensus Algorithms** - consensus ensures that all participants in the blockchain network agree on the validity of transactions.
 Some popular consensus mechanisms include Proof of Work (PoW) and Proof of Stake (PoS)